 Although the results have yet to be seen, New England is making some major strides towards becoming a cannabis hotspot.
 And once Massachusetts’ legal market opens up, there’s no telling how big their marijuana industry may become.

 As cannabis culture grows with legalization, expect to see increased tourism to the region and more marijuana-related things to do.
-There will be added offerings like marijuana tours and activities, as well as more events like the New England Cannabis Convention to bring like-minded consumers together.
+There will be added offerings like marijuana tours and activities, as well as more events to bring like-minded consumers together.

 We’re excited to see cannabis take off in the northeast, be sure to follow along as we cover their emerging cannabis industry!